The right to protest is under threat in Britain, undermining a pillar of democracy

 GOVERNMENT TAKES AIM AT PROTESTERS

-The canaries in the coal mine of the right to protest are environmental activists who have blocked roads and bridges, glued themselves to trains, splattered artworks with paint, sprayed buildings with fake blood, doused athletes in orange powder and more to draw attention to the threats posed by climate change.
+The canaries in the coal mine are environmental activists who have blocked roads and bridges, glued themselves to trains, splattered artworks with paint, sprayed buildings with fake blood and doused athletes in orange powder to draw attention to climate change.

-The protesters, from groups such as Extinction Rebellion, Just Stop Oil and Insulate Britain, argue that civil disobedience is justified by a climate emergency that threatens humanity’s future.
+Groups such as Extinction Rebellion, Just Stop Oil and Insulate Britain argue that civil disobedience is justified, but Sunak has called them “ideological zealots.”

-Sunak has called the protesters “selfish” and “ideological zealots,” and the British government has responded to the disruption with laws constraining the right to peaceful protest.
-Legal changes made in 2022 created a statutory offense of “public nuisance,” punishable by up to 10 years in prison, and gave police more powers to restrict protests judged to be disruptive.

-The government said it was acting to “protect the law-abiding majority’s right to go about their daily lives.”
-But Parliament’s cross-party Joint Human Rights Committee warned that the changes would have “a chilling effect on the right to protest.”

-Days after the new act took effect in May, six anti-monarchist activists were arrested before the coronation of King Charles III before they had so much as held up a "Not My King" placard.
-All were later released without charge.
+In May, six anti-monarchist activists were arrested before the coronation of King Charles III before they had so much as held up a "Not My King" placard.
+All were released without charge.

-In recent months the pace of protests and the scale of arrests has picked up, partly as a result of a legal tweak that criminalized slow walking, a tactic adopted by protesters to block traffic by marching at low speed along roads.
-Hundreds of Just Stop Oil activists have been detained by police within moments of starting to walk.

-Structural engineer Morgan Trowland was one of two Just Stop Oil activists who scaled the Queen Elizabeth II Bridge over the River Thames near London in October 2022, forcing police to shut the highway below for 40 hours.
-He was sentenced to three years in prison for causing a public nuisance.
-Judge Shane Collery said the tough sentence was “both for the chaos you caused and to deter others from seeking to copy you.”
+Structural engineer Morgan Trowland was one of two activists who scaled a bridge over the River Thames in October 2022, forcing police to shut the highway below for 40 hours.
+He was sentenced to three years in prison.

 He was released early on Dec.
-13, having spent a total of 14 months in custody.
+13 after 14 months in custody.

-Ian Fry, the United Nations’ rapporteur for climate change and human rights, wrote to the British government in August over the stiff sentences, calling the anti-protest law a “direct attack on the right to the freedom of peaceful assembly.”
-Michel Forst, the U.N. special rapporteur on environmental defenders, in October called the British laws “terrifying.”
+Ian Fry, the United Nations’ rapporteur for climate change and human rights, has called Britain's anti-protest law a “direct attack on the right to the freedom of peaceful assembly.”

 IS BREXIT TO BLAME?

-Many legal and constitutional experts say the treatment of protesters is just one symptom of an increasingly reckless attitude toward Britain’s democratic structures that has been fueled by Brexit.
+Many legal and constitutional experts say the treatment of protesters is a symptom of an increasingly reckless attitude toward Britain’s democratic structures that has been fueled by Brexit.

-Britain's 2016 referendum on whether to leave the European Union was won by a populist "leave" campaign that promised to restore Parliament's – and by extension the public's -- sovereignty and control over U.K. borders, money and laws.
+The 2016 referendum on whether to leave the European Union was won by a populist "leave" campaign that promised to restore Parliament's – and by extension the public's -- sovereignty.

-The divorce brought to power Boris Johnson, who vowed to "get Brexit done," but appeared unprepared for the complexities involved in unpicking decades of ties with the EU.

 “People were elevated to high office (by Brexit) who then behaved in ways which were difficult to reconcile with maintenance of a stable democracy,” said Blick, the King’s College professor.

-The populist instinct, if not the personal extravagance, has continued under Johnson's Conservative successors as prime minister.
-In November, the U.K. Supreme Court ruled that a plan by Sunak to send asylum-seekers on a one-way trip to Rwanda was unlawful because the country is not a safe place for refugees.
-The government has responded with a plan to pass a law declaring Rwanda safe, regardless of what the court says.
+The populist instinct, if not the personal extravagance, has continued.
+In November, the U.K. Supreme Court ruled that a plan by Sunak to send asylum-seekers to Rwanda was unlawful because the country is not safe for refugees.
+The government said it would pass a law declaring Rwanda safe, disregarding the court.

-The bill, which is currently before Parliament, has caused consternation among legal experts.
-Former Solicitor-General Edward Garnier said “changing the law to declare Rwanda a safe haven is rather like a bill which says that Parliament has decided that all dogs are cats.”
+Former Solicitor-General Edward Garnier has likened the plan to lawmakers deciding “that all dogs are cats.”

-But Blick says Britain’s unwritten constitution means that checks and balances are easier to override than in some other democracies.

-It increasingly falls to Parliament's upper chamber, the House of Lords, to scrutinize and try to amend laws that the House of Commons has waved through.
-The Lords spent months this year trying to water down the anti-protest provisions in the Public Order Act.
-But ultimately the upper house can't overrule the Commons.
-And as an unelected assortment of political appointees, a handful of judges and bishops and a smattering of hereditary nobles, it's arguably not the height of 21st-century democracy.

-“Of course the Lords is indefensible, but so is the Commons in its current form,” William Wallace, a Liberal Democrat member of the Lords, told a recent conference on Britain’s constitution.
-“The Commons has almost given up detailed scrutiny of government bills.”
+But that doesn’t mean it won’t become law.
+Blick said that in Britain’s unwritten constitution, “nothing can actually be deemed clearly to be unconstitutional.”

-Since Brexit, academics, politicians and others have been debating Britain’s democratic deficit in a series of meetings, conferences and reports.
-Proposed remedies include citizens’ assemblies, a new body to oversee the constitution and a higher bar for changing key laws.
-But none of that is on the immediate horizon — much less a written constitution.
+Remedies have been proposed for Britain’s democratic deficit, including citizens’ assemblies, a new body to oversee the constitution and a higher bar for changing key laws.
+But none of that is on the horizon.

 The protesters, meanwhile, say they are fighting for democracy as well as the environment.

-Sue Parfitt, an 81-year-old Anglican priest who has been arrested more times than she can remember as part of the group Christian Climate Action, has twice been acquitted of criminal charges.
-She, too, was interviewed by police after holding a sign outside court reminding jurors of their rights.
+Sue Parfitt, 81, is an Anglican priest who has been repeatedly arrested as part of the group Christian Climate Action.
+She has no plans to stop.

 This story, supported by the Pulitzer Center for Crisis Reporting, is part of an ongoing Associated Press series covering threats to democracy in Europe.